WhatMeWorry/Delivery/misc_notes/LdcNotes.md

 1)  Install LLVM D Compiler (LDC)

     Goto https://github.com/ldc-developers/ldc/releases
-        Download  ldc2-1.5.0-win64-msvc.zip
-            extract .zip file to a new folder on c: drive.
-It will automatically make a folder called \ldc2-1.5.0-win64-mscv rename the folder to just ldc2 (to simplify step 4)
+        Scroll to the bottom of the web page.
+Download the 7-zip file ldc2-1.14.0-windows-x64.7 Right Click the file and open 7-zip and select Extract files..., Browse to C:\ and select OK.
+This will automatically make a folder called ldc2-1.14.0-windows-x64.
+Rename the folder to just ldc2 (to simplify step 3 below)

 	No installation is required.
 Simply use the executables in the bin subfolder.